AndrianaMis/AaltoProject/README.md

 ## 15/10/25

 fixed the exploding v_t.
 Parameters for the optimizer are now ok!
 All of the mamba parameters pass through.

+## 28/10/25

+fixed actor not learning, changed ppo_optimization to not explode when some of the logits are none, fixed GPU memory issues, added masks regenretion in each episode.

+## 29/10/25:
+must do rest of the week
+-add seed in mask generation
+-make a mask kset to evaluate
+-fix step reward function because now its way too small

+Fixed metrics for PPO , inifinite logits and too many corrections, fixed action masks actually injecting.
+LER is decreasing!!
+Actor/Critic both learning (KL is in the range 0.01,0.03) EV increasing